koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 With Declarative Programming, you write what you want to do rather than how you want to do it.
 How to do is a job for a compiler, not for you.

-TODO: it's not clear
 It also creates an abstraction layer that is declarative.
-It hides an underlying layer how to do it so a compiler can optimize the underlying layer.
+The abstraction layer hides an underlying layer that manages how to do it.
+So a compiler can optimize on the underlying layer.

 In addition to that, you can define primitives in the declarative layer as domain logic.
 So it makes possible to provide a high level abstraction.
 -->